jrojers/ascii-generator-test/pages/Testing-Methodology.md

     * Run local on the developer machine, via the browser or other external interface, pre & post-merge in the Continuous Integration system.
     * Risks: developer/tester assumptions, known dataset, flakiness, slows build.
     * Mitigations: Cross-functional sign-off on tests, set alert thresholds on test reliability and build performance.
+    * *Failure fails the build*.

 * **Feature performance testing**: Measure performance of features via tests that send metrics to a stats collector to graph performance over time.
     * Show performance graphs on Big TVs around the office, weekly reports, etc.
     * Run tests in every build, next to unit/functional tests.
     * Run local on the developer machine, as well as pre & post-merge in the Continuous Integration system.
     * Risks: Slows build, tests not executed on production infrastructure.
     * Mitigations: Peer review, alert thresholds on relative change in performance, not absolute measurements.
+    * *Failure... alerts.* We want to be careful about premature performance optimization.
+But the data is important to trend.

 ### Pre-production Testing
 ![alt text](https://docs.google.com/drawings/d/e/2PACX-1vQma-vBOPkOOYX48U3cQN2Lw7_GFbUOL86mzQuvcjEaWucQoKmZlykybGMqRlijoy8dw07QRdEIP3A4/pub?w=480&h=360 "Pre-production Testing")